Lauren Aquino Shluzas, PhD

 Thomas Strohmer, PhD

 Technical Research Consultant (Automatic Speech Recognition)

-Thomas Strohmer, PhD is a technical research consultant for Bio1 Systems, LLC.
-In Phase II of the SBIR award, he supports the development of software for mobile automatic speech recognition and object detection.
-Thomas Strohmer is a Professor of Mathematics at the University of California, Davis.
-His research interests are in applied harmonic analysis, numerical analysis, signal- and image processing, high- dimensional data analysis, and mathematics of information.
-He received his M.S. and Ph.D. in Mathematics in 1991 and 1994 respectively from the University of Vienna, Austria.
-He spent one year as Erwin-Schroedinger fellow at the Department of Statistics at Stanford University in 1997 before joining the University of California, Davis faculty in 1998.
+Thomas Strohmer, is the lead Technical Consultant for Bio1 Systems.
+He is a Professor of Mathematics at the University of California at Davis, and Director of the Center for Data Science and Artificial Intelligence Research (CeDAR).
+He has extensive experience in understanding and applying machine learning algorithms in real applications, as well as abstracting research problems from real-world challenges to develop new machine learning algorithms.
+Prof. Strohmer’s research interests are in machine learning, signal- and image processing, optimization, applied harmonic analysis, numerical analysis, high- dimensional data analysis, and mathematics of information.
+He teaches courses in mathematical algorithms for artificial intelligence and big data analysis, mathematical foundations of data science, and mathematical foundations for big data.
+Prof. Strohmer received his M.S. and Ph.D. in Mathematics in 1991 and 1994 respectively from the University of Vienna, Austria.
+He spent one year as an Erwin-Schroedinger fellow at the Department of Statistics at Stanford University in 1997 before joining the University of California, Davis faculty in 1998.
 His recent awards include the 2013 IEEE Signal Processing Society Best Paper Award and the 2014 SIAM Outstanding Paper Prize.
 Dr. Strohmer is on the editorial board of several journals.
-He also serves as consultant to industry in the areas of telecommunications, bioengineering, and signal- and image processing.
+He also serves as an industry consultant in the areas of telecommunications, bioengineering, and signal- and image processing.